 What Is Bulletproof Coffee?

-Bulletproof coffee is the combination of coffee, grass-fed butter, and medium-chain triglyceride (MCT) oil.
+Bulletproof coffee is a combination of coffee, grass-fed butter, and medium-chain triglyceride (MCT) oil.
 Created by Dave Asprey, who is also the creator of the Bulletproof Diet, this coffee claims it helps people lose weight, stay energized, and keep their focus.
 To properly use bulletproof coffee, a person is expected to have 1 to 2 cups each morning and forego their normal breakfast foods.

 Also called butter coffee, bulletproof coffee shares a love/hate relationship with coffee drinkers.
 Some who drink it claim that the mixture is thick and delicious with a slight buttery taste.
 Others, usually those who prefer traditional coffee, claim it to be too oily and thick for their tastes.
 We won’t include its unique taste as a downside, as it’s purely subjective.